14 Medicinal Herbs You Can Grow

 You can use the leaves and flowers of this medicinal herb for teas, or chew the leaves to ease headache pain.
 Research, including a Cochrane review published in 2015, have examined the daisy-like herb’s ability to help prevent migraines.
 Some research has shown no benefit of feverfew for migraine prevention compared with a placebo.
 However, the 2015 review suggested that over a 2-month period it might prevent 1 migraine compared with a placebo, although more research is needed.
 It may provide relief for arthritis, and reduce redness, as well as pain and inflammation for a variety of rashes such as contact dermatitis, insect bites, and rosacea, says Dr. Jacknin.
 Here are the herbs that could help keep your brain healthy.

-With antimicrobial and anti-inflammatory properties, this medicinal herb is good for eczema and acne.
+With antimicrobial and anti-inflammatory properties, this medicinal herb may be good for eczema and acne.
 “It’s also used to help treat wounds and itching, and ease diaper rash,” says Dr. Jacknin.
 “But large doses may cause skin irritations, nausea, and vomiting, so always start with a small amount of lotion on just one part of the affected area.”

 Even smelling this medicinal herb may help you feel calm and relaxed.
 It also may ease pain and when applied to cuts and bruises functions as an antiseptic.
 “Lavender can be added to the bath or sprayed on bedsheets, used in aromatherapy or mixed into carrier oils and other lotions,” says Dr. Jacknin.
 “It’s reported to be a helpful aid for rapid healing and soothing if a diluted amount is applied directly on acne, burns, and insect bites.
 If you have low blood pressure, though, don’t use it in the bath as lavender oil lowers blood pressure as it helps to relax.”

-A relative of mint, lemon balm is a versatile medicinal herb that may help relieve anxiety, insomnia, wounds, herpes, insect bites, flatulence, and an upset stomach.
-It also speeds the healing of cold sores.
+A relative of mint, lemon balm is a versatile medicinal herb that may help relieve stress, anxiety, insomnia, wounds, herpes, insect bites, flatulence, and an upset stomach.
+It may also speeds the healing of cold sores.
 Don’t miss these insider tips to save money on gardening.

 Medicinal herbs that have multiple uses are more bang for your buck.
 Marigold is one herb that may not only be good for sunburn, acne, and blemishes but also may soothe ulcers and digestive problems.
 “Marigold, or Calendula, is one of the best all-around skin remedies, good for minor cuts and burns, insect bites, dry skin, and acne,” says Dr. Jacknin.
 “Calendula tea can be used as an astringent facial rinse two or three times a day for acne.
 Many preparations are available over-the-counter as salves, creams, and lotions.”